jhealy/awesome/monitor.md

 ## LOG ANALYTICS

+Log Analytics does not support ADX “admin” commands (commands that start with dot).
+No  OOB support for ad-hoc data export - backlog).
+Use streaming data export, or use query API.

 * Costs - https://docs.microsoft.com/en-us/azure/azure-monitor/logs/manage-cost-storage
 https://docs.microsoft.com/en-us/azure/azure-monitor/usage-estimated-costs
 * How to alert on az storage blob access using Az Monitor and Log Analytics - https://devblogs.microsoft.com/premier-developer/how-to-alert-on-azure-blob-metrics/